tgx0409/Shill-Bidding-App/README.md

-`Random Forest` and `Gradient Boosting` post the strongest PR-AUC (0.9988 / 0.9992) on the held-out test set, but `Successive_Outbidding` alone drives most of that separation — see the "Limitations" section on the Model Evaluation page for the full discussion (this is intentionally kept in the app rather than duplicated in the written report).
+`Random Forest` and `Gradient Boosting` post the strongest PR-AUC (0.9988 / 0.9992) on the held-out test set, but `Successive_Outbidding` alone drives most of that separation. see the "Limitations" section on the Model Evaluation page for the full discussion (this is intentionally kept in the app rather than duplicated in the written report).